kevinkaske/pooch/README.md

 ##About
 Pooch is a simple, small (around 200 lines of code) PHP framework.
 Pooch is able to stay tiny by being built to use the amazing
 [MysqliDb](https://github.com/joshcam/PHP-MySQLi-Database-Class) database class and built in PHP functionality (for templating).
 This framework focuses on convention over configuration.
-It abuses global varibles as a necessary evil to keep code as light and simple as possible.
+It abuses global variables as a necessary evil to keep code as light and simple as possible.
 It works great for prototyping small to medium sized web applications and getting your idea into a functioning product.